cyclus/cyclus.github.com/source/arche/tutorial/toolkit.rst

     Output location: cyclus.sqlite
     Simulation ID: 9f15b93c-9ab2-49bb-a14f-fef872e64ce8

-Add a State Variable to Define the Size of the ResBuf
+Add a State Variable to Define Storage Capcity
 -------------------------------------------------------------

-You will note that the space remaining is a very large number and that we have no way to specify it in the input.
-We can do this by adding another state variable:
+A natural extension for the current storage facility implementation is to have a maximum storage capacity.

 .. code-block:: c++